um-tech-evolution/nearly-neutral/README.md

 # NearlyNeutral.jl

 Julia source code for the simulations in support of a paper on the applications of the nearly neutral theory from population genetics to cultural evolution.
+The simulation code is in Julia, while code for producing the plots is written in R.
+As of May 2018, the code is compatible with Julia v.
+6 with no deprecation warnings.

-This paper is in progress, and does not yet have a defintie title.
+This paper is in progress, and does not yet have a definite title.

 ## Authors
   + Alden Wright (<alden.wright@umontana.edu>)  primary author of the code.
-  + Cheyenne Laue (<cheyenne.laue@umontane.edu>)  primary author of the paper.
+  + Cheyenne Laue (<cheyenne.laue@umontane.edu>)  first author of the paper.

 ## About nearly neutral theory